i49/hibiscus/README.md

   ```

    Hibiscus returns JSON primitive values defined in [Java API for JSON Processing (JSR-353, JSON-P)](http://json-processing-spec.java.net/).
-   Please note that it returns JSON value even when the JSON document does not obey the given schema, as long as the document is "well-formed" and not broken as JSON.
+   Please note that it returns JSON value even when the JSON document does not obey the given schema, as long as the document is *well-formed* and not broken as JSON.

 ## Installation